English

 The Art Project

-Photography, Journalism.
-And art: Protestonaut (lat.: protestari – publicly testify, gr.: -nautes – sailor) is an art project intending to draw attention to important socio-political challenges through photos and texts.
+Protestonaut (lat.: protestari – publicly testify, gr.: -nautes – sailor) is an art project intending to draw attention to important socio-political challenges through live performances, photos and short texts – or, in short, through photography, journalism, art, and humor.

 The concept: Astronauts are explorers and they have to deal with a lot of tasks.
 In space they float above the problems of the blue planet.
 Anybody can be in that Protestonaut costume: the shop assistant, the cashier, the local politican, the student, the manager, the workless, the teacher, the person of independent means – even you.